heyunyan19930924/Chromosome-Simulation/README.md

 The following are the steps to run the simulation.

 1. Download and install DataTank https://www.visualdatatools.com/DataTank/.
 Get the license by following instructions on the website.
-Get the simulation script "ChromoSimulator v13.tank".
+Get the latest simulation script "ChromoSimulator v#.tank".
 2. Run "ChromoSimulator v13.tank" through DataTank.
 Set inputs before running the simulation.
 3. To launch the simulation, typically two approaches are adopted.
   a.
 Local.
 This approach occupies machine CPU therefore potentially prevent users from multitasking, especially for long simulations, but it allows users to view the geometry simultaneously.